inivekin/abosa/abosa.typ

 and helps me cross a boundary
 to era which I don't belong.
 Vacuum balances to usher,
-gently, me downward contrary,
+gently, me downward contrary
-against unmade rules of measurer, unstable new constants vary.
+to old rules unmade by measure, unstable new constants vary.
 Ekmystic model wrongly says
 the void left over would be dead.